Proper Orthogonal Descriptors for Multi-element Chemical Systems: Proper Orthogonal Descriptor Potentials

-In actual implementation, we calculate the potential energy and atomic forces without computing and storing the per-atom and global descriptors as follows.
-To this end, we note from (\ref{eq2a}), (\ref{eq12c}) (\ref{eq15}), and (\ref{eq16}) that the atomic energies can be expressed in terms of the orthogonal basis functions as
+{ In actual implementation, we calculate the potential energy and atomic forces without computing and storing the descriptors.
+We note from (\ref{eq12c}), (\ref{eq15}), and (\ref{eq16}) that the atomic energies can be expressed in terms of the orthogonal basis functions as

 where $l(Z_i, Z_j)$ and $\ell(Z_i, Z_j,Z_k)$ are the index mappings defined in (\ref{eq12d}) and (\ref{eq15b}), respectively.
-Hence, the operation count for evaluating the atomic energies and the potential energy is $O(NN_{\rm n}^2N_{\rm 3b})$.
-In order to calculate the atomic forces, we need to compute the derivatives of the atomic energies $E_i(\bm \eta)$ with respect to $r_{ij}$, $r_{ik}$, and $\theta_{ijk}$.
-This requires us to compute the derivatives of the orthogonal basis functions in (\ref{eq120q}) and (\ref{eq140}) with the same operation count of $O(NN_{\rm n}^2N_{\rm 3b})$ as discussed in the previous section.

-In summary, the computational complexity of the first POD potential is $O(N N_{\rm n}^2 N_{\rm 3b})$.
-This complexity is linear in the number of atoms and the number of three-body basis functions, quadratic in the number of neighbors, and yet independent of the number of elements.
-In contrast, other ML potentials such as multi-element SNAP potential \cite{Cusentino2020} and ACE potential \cite{DUSSON2022110946} have the computational complexity dependent on the number of elements.
+In order to calculate the atomic forces, we need to compute the derivatives of the atomic energies $E_i^{\rm L}(\bm \eta)$ with respect to $r_{ij}$, $r_{ik}$, and $\theta_{ijk}$.
+This requires us to compute the derivatives of the orthogonal basis functions in (\ref{eq120q}) and (\ref{eq140}) with $O(NN_{\rm n}^2N_{\rm b}^{(3)})$ as discussed in the previous section.
+Hence, the overall computational cost of the linear POD potential is $O(N N_{\rm n}^2 N_{\rm b}^{(3)})$.
+The cost is linear in the number of atoms and the number of three-body basis functions, but quadratic in the number of neighbors. }